 You can work the edging all in one color or a row each of each color you used.
 However, you would like your finished project to look!

-How to crochet Catherine’s Wheel Stitch Video Tutorial
+How To Crochet the Catherine’s Wheel Stitch Video Tutorial

 If you would like to give this stitch a try, here are some patterns that use the Catherine Wheel stitch.